iwasnevergivenaname/monikr/readme.md

 if you add any new models, to see them on the admin page, you must import and register them in admin.py
 ## User Stories
-‣ as a user i want to come to a home page of carosoling pieces of art ‣ as a user i can search from any number of fields, like name, medium, location ‣ as a user i want my results to be returned in a visually pleasing manner ‣ as a user i can click on any artist to see more about them ‣ as a user i can click on the art displayed on their profile
+‣ as a user i want to come to a home page of carosoling pieces of art <br>
+‣ as a user i can search from any number of fields, like name, medium, location <br>
+‣ as a user i want my results to be returned in a visually pleasing manner <br>
+‣ as a user i can click on any artist to see more about them <br>
+‣ as a user i can click on the art displayed on their profile <br>
 ## routes
 | path | description |
 | ---- | ------ |